blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_probs_3.68.png)

 This also holds for $r = 4$: at this value, the orbit diagram suggests that there is more point density at $y=1$ and $y=0$ than anywhere else.
 Is this the case while holding $r$ constant and iterating many times over different starting population values?
 It is indeed!

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_probs_4.png)

 Why are certain points more common than others, given that these systems are inherently unpredictable?
 Iterating (1) at $r=3.68$ as shown above provides an explanation: the population only slowly changes if it reaches $y \approx 0.74$ such that many consecutive years (iterations) contain similar population values.

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_3.68.png)

 A fundamental feature of chaotic systems is that their lack of periodicity implies extreme sensitivity to initial values, and this was shown by Lorenz in his pioneering work on convection.
 Why does aperiodic behavior imply sensitivity to initial values?

-At the outset these appear to be very different ideas, but consider this: there is nothing special about our initial value relative to the others obtained by iterating an equation.
+There is nothing special about our initial value relative to the others obtained by iterating an equation.
 So any value that is iterated from (1) can be considered a 'starting value'.
 Now suppose that we make a small change to an iterated value $x_n$ to produce $x_n^*$

 $$ x_n^* =  x_n + \varepsilon  $$